-Sources vary in reporting the birth place as North Caroilna or South Carolina.
-Orignially it was all one Royal colony.
+Sources vary in reporting the birth place of Shadrack L Green, born 1760, as North Carolina or South Carolina.
+Originally it was all one Royal colony.

 "When the king of England demanded borders be set for North and South Carolina in the 1700s, surveyors battled swamps and panthers, and notched trees to demarcate the line.
 The boundary was officially set in 1772 ...."
 [Note that this was just before the American Revolution.]

 -- "North, South Carolina to Get New Border-Their Old One," newser.com

 Even after it was decided to divide it into two colonies, the swamps and gorges and thick forests along the proposed border area made it uncertain and adjustments were made periodically.
 In fact, one is now being made in 2014 after GPS surveyors clarified the errors of hand surveying over the previous centuries.
 I have been in that area.
 The local roads meander up and down hillsides and across creeks and gorges, back and forth from one state into the other without any markers.
 It was all one area to the folks who lived there, and pretty much still is today.

 Some sources have mixed or combined this Shadrack with his son.
 Shadrack Green, son of William Green and brother of Meshack and Abednigo Green, was born about 1760, according to a source in World Family Tree (Vol 146, Pedigree #36).
 His son was born in 1800 and died in 1864, according to some sources.

 We have questionable and spotty sources for this lineage.
 A few sources have these two Shadracks listed as Shadrack Sr and Jr. Shadrack Jr had a son named Shadrack L, born 1855 (source: One World Tree 41509312).
 This latter is also sometimes designated as Junior and his Father as Senior.
 This seems to indicate that all had L as the middle initial, but I have never seen the full name in any source.
 Most genealogies lack any discussion.